ModUDuke/courses-conclusion-and-review/chapter3.md

 ---

-## The Two Kinds of Natural Experiments
+## The Two Kinds of Natural Experiments.

 ```yaml
 type: VideoExercise